firefinancialservices/fire-business-api-php/README.md

 ```

 ## Internal transaction (same currency) between two Fire accounts
-The fire.com API allows businesses to automate payments between their accounts automatically.
+The fire.com API allows businesses to make payments between their accounts automatically.

 The process is as follows:
 1. Create a new batch